Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Total Direct Network Funding to Working Families Organization: $5,150,000

-Mathematical Precision of Grassroots Laundering: The Soros network provides $5.15 million directly plus $4.56 million through Tides (nearly $10 million total), Working Families Organization then distributes $2.3+ million to PACs, with the remainder funding broader network operations that claim grassroots authenticity while serving billionaire political interests.
+Mathematical Documentation: The network provides $5.15 million directly plus $4.56 million through Tides (nearly $10 million total), Working Families Organization then distributes $2.3+ million to PACs, with the remainder funding broader network operations.

 Center for Popular Democracy Network: $3,473,750 Total (2021-2023)